![]() |

 The mineral contains alum, a compound found in nature and present all around us in our air, water and soils.
 It is the 3rd most abundant mineral in nature and it is used to make aluminum.
 The alum in deodorant crystals has larger molecules than the smaller molecules found in aluminum.
 These larger molecules are not absorbed by the body.
 They do not block pores and stop perspiration.

-The solid crystal deodorant usually has no scent, is not sticky, will not mark or stain fabrics, contains no aluminum, parabens or synthetics of any kind.
+Solid crystal deodorant usually has no scent, is not sticky and will not mark or stain fabrics.
 I've noticed the roll-on forms may have extras like essential oils.
 Read the labels and make sure they are safe ingredients.

 Natural deodorants rely on vegetable enzymes, herbs or essential oils to neutralize or destroy odors.
 Many natural ingredients are known for their antibacterial qualities.
 Ingredients like lavender and mint are just a few that work on odors and also provide a pleasant scent.
 Tea tree oil and sodium bicarbonate (baking soda) also work very well for destroying odors.